-Shirdi Sai Baba Temple is in Shirdi, Maharastra state in India.
+Shirdi Sai Baba Temple is at Shirdi, Maharashtra state, India.

 Shirdi Sai Baba, who expired in 1918, is considered as the incarnation of Lord Krishna by many of his devotees, while some others consider him as the incarnation of Lord Dattatreya.
 Many devotees believe him as Satguru.